-- (1) receive copies of completed reports following bullying investigations; - (2) identify and address patterns of bullying among students in the school; - (3) implement the provisions of the school security and safety plan, regarding the collection, evaluation and reporting of information relating to instances of disturbing or threatening behavior that may not meet the definition of bullying, - (4) review and amend school policies relating to bullying; - (5) review and make recommendations to the Coordinator regarding the Safe School Climate Plan based on issues and experiences specific to the school; - (6) educate students, school employees and parents/guardians on issues relating to bullying; - (7) collaborate with the Coordinator in the collection of data regarding bullying; and - (8) perform any other duties as determined by the Principal that are related to the prevention, identification and response to school bullying. - C. Any parent/guardian serving as a member of the Committee shall not participate in any activities which may compromise the confidentiality of any student, including, but not limited to, receiving copies of investigation reports, or identifying or addressing patterns of bullying among students in the school. - D. The Regional School District No. 17 Board of Education shall approve the Safe School Climate Plan developed pursuant to Board policy and submit such plan to the Department of Education.
+- (5) review and make recommendations to the Coordinator regarding the Safe School Climate Plan based on issues and experiences specific to the school; - (6) educate students, school employees and parents/guardians on issues relating to bullying; - (7) collaborate with the Coordinator in the collection of data regarding bullying; and - (8) perform any other duties as determined by the Principal that are related to the prevention, identification and response to school bullying. - C. Any parent/guardian or student serving as a member of the Committee shall not participate in any activities which may compromise the confidentiality of any student, including, but not limited to, receiving copies of investigation reports, or identifying or addressing patterns of bullying among students in the school. - D. The Board shall approve the Safe School Climate Plan developed pursuant to Board policy and submit such plan to the Department of Education.
 Not later than thirty (30) calendar days after approval by the Board, the Board shall make such plan available on the Board's and each individual school in the school district's web site and ensure that the Safe School Climate Plan is included in the school district's publication of the rules, procedures and standards of conduct for schools and in all student handbooks.